XUEGAONET/CE/README.md

 **based on OpenWrt 19.07 branch**

-A customize opearting system based on openwrt which hope for sepcific needs.
+A customized opearting system based on openwrt for special needs such as the section below.
+This repository stays in sync with the upstream and can release the newest version by GitHub Action automatically.
+So, you can get the newest stable firmware in here. :relaxed:

-For more details, you can visit http://www.openwrt.org.
+**For more details, you can visit http://www.openwrt.org.**

+## Usage

+:arrow_right: You can visit **[here](https://github.com/XUEGAONET/clearWrt/releases/latest)** to download latest released firmware for installation or upgradation.

 ## Differences